 See the Publishing Maven Releases guide.

-Every source file must contain the appropriate ASF License text.
+Every source file must contain the appropriate ASF License text or boilerplate notice.

-The new license allows for a NOTICE file that contains such attribution notices (including the Apache attribution notice).
-Read this.
+The Apache 2.0 license allows for a NOTICE file that contains such attribution notices (including the Apache attribution notice).
+Details are available.

 Any attribution notices contained within existing source files should be moved into the file.
 The NOTICE file must included within the distributed next to the LICENSE file.

 Ensure that the standard ASF attribution notice is contained in any new NOTICE file created.

 See the Legal FAQ about NOTICE.